 You really need to read all of Hebrews 7.

-This guy somehow is a priest of the Lord, and as Abraham was coming back from rescuing his folks, he meets this priest to the Lord and pays a tenth to him.
-Before the law.
-Before Levi.
+Melchizedek.
+This guy somehow is a priest of the Lord, and as Abraham was coming back from rescuing his folks, he meets this priest to the Lord and gives a tenth to him as a sacrifice.
+He did this before the law told him to do it.
+Before Levi who would be the recipient of the tenth.

 For this Advent thought, just note the highlighted section above.
 Jesus is superior to all the priests because he, like Melchizedek, does not merely descend from man (Melchizedek is human and the text is clear, he just shows up in the narrative without genealogy and suddenly, and he receives tithes and represents Yhwh, thus he is tagged as being a priest outside of the Levitical standard).

-That good news is that Jesus is a priest of better descent, and he remains a priest to represent his people because he remains forever, AND he is able to save to the uttermost those who draw near to Yhwh in him because he lives, even now, to make intercession for them.
+That good news is that Jesus is a priest of better descent, and he remains a priest to represent his people because he remains forever, AND he is able to save to the uttermost those who draw near to God through him because he lives, even now, to make intercession for those people who come to God through him.

 Jesus, Yhwh saves, has come, and in his coming, he replaces the old covenant with the new covenant in which he saves completely anyone who will come to him in faith.
 Unlike Levi, who was a sinner and would have to die, Jesus lives forever with an indestructible life.